josymarss/github-social/README.md

 # github-social
 A simple site/social network to see all your status, issues and repositories in world, repositories that you love.
-See followers an more.
+See followers and more.